-In addition, if you are married, you must file a joint return unless you lived apart from your spouse for all of 2005.
+In addition, if you are married, you must file a joint return unless you lived apart from your spouse for all of 2009.
 If you file a joint return, you must figure requirements (1), (2), and (3) separately for both you and your spouse.
 However, requirement (4) applies to the combined adjusted gross income of both you and your spouse.

-If you meet all of the above requirements, include the part of the line 6 amount attributable to performing-arts-related expenses in the total on Form 1040, line 24, and attach Form 2106-EZ to your return.
+If you meet all of the above requirements, include the part of the line 6 amount attributable to performing-arts-related expenses in the total on Form 1040, line 24 (or on Form 1040NR, line 34), and attach Form 2106-EZ to your return.
 These performing-arts-related business expenses are deductible whether or not you itemize deductions.
+Enter the remaining expenses from line 6 on Schedule A (Form 1040), line 21 (or on Schedule A (Form 1040NR), line 9).